 There is no place like home.

-Children with parents who are no longer together need to have the stability of one home base or if they have two, the parents have to be able to work very closely together to make each home a place of comfort and peace because trying to live between two households can be rootless and nomadic if it is not done properly.
+Children with parents who are no longer together need to have the stability of one home base or if they have two, the parents have to be able to work very closely together to make each home a place of comfort and peace while trying to live between two households can be rootless and nomadic if it is not done properly.
 No one wants their children to feel like they have no real home.
 For a child to thrive, they can’t feel like they are living in limbo.
 All parents want to raise their children to be productive members of society and emotionally healthy adults, so it is a must to consider a strong foundation.
 A strong foundation means one main home in some circumstances and dividing time equally between two homes in others.

 Illinois Law Proposed Making 50/50 Parenting Time as the Starting Point